You-Gao/Blog/_books/2024-07-19-what-time-is-this-place.md

 <br/>
 ---
 [^1]: It is often a phenomenon for me that even though I look at the time on my computer, I only realize time has passed when my room begins to get dark after hours of play.
+[^2]: Ask any old person how fast time passes for them.